 We have entered into a transitional services agreement with GECC and Retail Finance International Holdings, Inc. ("RIH"), our wholly-owned subsidiary, to provide each other, on a transitional basis, certain administrative and support services and other assistance consistent with the services we and GECC provided to each other before the IPO.
-We refer to this agreement in this prospectus as the "Transitional Services Agreement."
+We refer to this agreement in this report as the "Transitional Services Agreement."
+See "Item 1A.
+Risk Factors-Risks Relating to our Separation from GE-The terms of our arrangements with GE may be more favorable than we will be able to obtain from an unaffiliated third party.
+We may be unable to replace the services GECC provides us in a timely manner or on comparable terms."